hero media

 Price: $-$$

-Fratelli Fresh is a Sydney institution with several restaurants across the city, from Manly to Miranda, serving excellent Italian fare, and its Darling Harbour venue is a stand-out.
-Located underneath the International Convention Centre (ICC) near the bustling Darling Quarter (which has an awesome kids’ playground), this large and lively family-friendly restaurant in Sydney has a range of stations serving up hand-tossed pizza, fresh pasta, rotisserie meats, and gelato.
+Fratelli Fresh is a Sydney institution with several restaurants across the city, from Manly to Miranda, serving excellent Italian fare.
+Its Darling Harbour venue is a personal stand-out, located underneath the International Convention Centre (ICC) near the bustling Darling Quarter (which has an awesome multi-facetted kids’ playground).
+The extra-large and lively family-friendly restaurant in Sydney features a range of stations serving up hand-tossed pizza, fresh pasta, rotisserie meats, and gelato.

 Price: $$-$$$